03:53 25th September 2017 | Sickle Cell Prevention

-Sickle cell disease (SCD), also known as sickle cell anemia, is a condition inherited from one’s parents and therefore not contagious.
-Unfortunately, this genetic condition has serious effects including vision problems, delayed growth, frequent infections, painful swelling of the hands and feet and fatigue caused by the anemia (shortage of healthy red blood cells).
+Sickle cell disease (SCD), also known as sickle cell anaemia, is a condition inherited from one’s parents and therefore not contagious.
+Unfortunately, this genetic condition has serious effects including vision problems, delayed growth, frequent infections, painful swelling of the hands and feet and fatigue caused by the anaemia (shortage of healthy red blood cells).

 The worst and main symptom, however, is severe pain (sickle cell crisis).
 Repeat episodes, of varying intensity, can last for hours or even weeks.

 In time, it leads to organ damage which may or may not include the skin, bones, joints, brain, eyes, lungs, heart, spleen, liver, kidneys and penis.